Asam237/openrouter-integration/README.md

 # Openai-API-Nodejs-Express

 This is a simple Node.js application that uses the OpenAI API to generate text based on user input.
-The application is built using Express and provides a RESTful API for interacting with the OpenAI API.
+The application is built using Express and provides for interacting with the OpenAI API.

 ## Prerequisites